gnembon/fabric-carpet/docs/scarpet/language/FunctionsAndControlFlow.md

 Returns full list of available symbols that could be imported from this module, which can be used to debug import issues, and list contents of libraries.

+You can load and import functions from dependencies in a remote app store's source specified in your config's `libraries` block, but make sure to place your config _before_ the import in order to allow the remote dependency to be downloaded (currently, app resources are only downloaded when using the `/carpet download` command).

 ### `call(function, ? args ...)`

 calls a user defined function with specified arguments.
 It is equivalent to calling `function(args...)` directly